CatalinOAlexandru/Learning-Procedural-Java/README.md

-# Learning Java
+# Learning Java 2017

-Tasks and projects for Procedural Java, learned during university.
+Tasks and projects for Procedural Java, learned during my 1st year at university.